mxniliuc/veridion-rest-api-project/README.md

 Step 1: Data Extraction & Analysis

-The Scraper (/scraper)
+The Scraper
 Built for speed and resilience.
 It handles the "Scaling" requirement by:

-1. Concurrency: Utilizing p-limit to process 15+ websites simultaneously.
+1. Concurrency: Utilizing p-limit to process 15+ websites simultaneously and respect the 10 minute crawl time.
 2. Resource Blocking: Aborting requests for images, fonts, and CSS to reduce bandwidth and latency.
-3. Protocol Racing: Concurrently attempting http, https, and www variations to find the fastest resolving path.4.
-Junk Filtering: Advanced Regex and structural checks to skip "403 Forbidden" shells and parked domains.
+3. Protocol Racing: Concurrently attempting http, https, and www variations to find the fastest resolving path.
+4. Junk Filtering: Advanced Regex and structural checks to skip "403 Forbidden" shells and parked domains.

 Data Analysis

 Based on the crawl of sample-websites.csv:

-1. Coverage: ~90% (Successfully resolved vs. dead/parked domains).
+1. Crawl Coverage: ~60% (Successfully resolved vs. dead/parked domains).
+2. Phone Number Coverage: ~85%
-2. Fill Rates: High extraction rates for Socials and Phones due to deep-scanning subpages (About/Contact).
+3. Social Media Links Coverage: ~55% (High extraction rates for Socials and Phones due to deep-scanning subpages: About/Contact)

 Step 2: Data Retrieval & Matching

 The Storing Part (merger.js & indexer.js)

  I merged the scraped data with sample-websites-company-names.csv.
 To ensure the API is scalable, data is indexed into Elasticsearch.

 Mappings: Company names are stored as text for fuzzy matching, while domains and socials are keyword for exact lookups.

-The Matching Algorithm (/api)
+The Matching Algorithm
  The API uses a Weighted Boolean Query to solve the "Match Rate" challenge.
 Since inputs in API-input-sample.csv are often messy, the algorithm ranks results based on confidence:

 Bonus: Accuracy Measurement
  Accuracy is measured using the Elasticsearch _score.
 This allows the API to return a confidence level with every match:

  1. Verified (Score > 15): Match confirmed via unique digital identifiers (Domain/Social).